 If you receive Working Tax Credit, you will not be affected by the benefit cap.
-For help finding work, please contact your local Job centre.
+For help finding work, please contact your local Jobcentre.
 If you are looking for work, the Council also offers a range of support.
-Details of this can be found on the Telford Job Box website.

 June 2015 - December 2017

-Universal Credit was rolled-out by the Department for Work and Pensions (DWP) to customers who met the rollout eligibility conditions (single, fit for work, have no children, and are between 18 years, and 60 years and 6 months old).
+Universal Credit was rolled-out by the Department for Work and Pensions (DWP) to customers who met the rollout eligibility conditions (single, fit for work, have no children, and are between 18 years and 60 years 6 months old).
 For these customers, Universal Credit replaced Housing Benefit and Jobseeker's Allowance.

-The first stage of a benefits cap that limits the amount of benefit for working age households was started in many parts of the country in July 2013.
+The first stage of a benefits cap, which limits the amount of benefit for working age households, was started in many parts of the country.
 It only affected those getting Housing Benefit at first, with others following later.